Ancestral celestial Douwes formula

 second part of the worksheet easysextant. for logarithm only

-In fact, this formula allows you to calculate the sun’s altitude using only logarithm tables, without the necessity of a scientific calculator.
+In fact, this formula allows you to calculate the sun’s altitude using only logarithm tables, without the need for a scientific calculator.

 The main objective of this website is to assist in determining your sea position with a sextant, with a primary focus on utilizing a scientific calculator, although the option to employ logarithm tables is also available.

-However, understanding the Douwes formula is not a prerequisite for utilizing the tables.
+However, understanding Douwes’ formula is not required to use the tables.

 decorative image: sailing vessel Saint Graal and dolphins

-Hence, you may skip this page without encountering any issues in utilizing the tables
+Hence, you may skip this page without any difficulty in using the tables.

 link to: https://commons.wikimedia.org/wiki/File:The_Sea_MET_DT1966.jpg